hkellaway/Gloss/README.md

 ### Serialization

 Next, how would we allow models to be translated _to_ JSON?
-Let's take a look again at the `RepoOwner` class:
+Let's take a look again at the `RepoOwner` struct:

 ``` swift
 import Gloss